ctrlplusb/react-jobs/README.md

   );
 }

+// You use the job function to attach work to your component.
+//             👇
 export default job(
   // Provide a function defining the work that needs to be done.
   // This function will be provided the props passed to your